Adnan-Islam/PWP_Project/README.md

 To test the database implementation you can use pytest and project_db_test.py file.
 If you dont have pytest install it with
 * pip install pytest

-then you can use the following command in the project folder to run all test cases.
+Then you can use the following command in the project folder to run all test cases.
 * pytest